Russia - Mobile Infrastructure, Broadband, Operators - Statistics and Analyses

-Russia has the largest mobile market in Europe, with the number of subscriptions having passed 232 million.
+Russia has the largest mobile market in Europe, with the number of subscriptions at about 226 million at the end of 2018.
 Several mobile network operators are active, although the market is dominated by four major operators (MTS, VEON, Tele2 Russia/Rostelecom and MegaFon).
 These have expanded their footprints widely through the acquisition of smaller regional service providers.
-Tele2 Russia has undergone several changes of ownership in recent years, becoming a significant player following its merger with Rostelecom.
+Tele2 Russia has undergone several changes of ownership in recent years, becoming a significant player following its merger with Rostelecom, which it now hosts as an MVNO with more than one million subscribers.
 Competition in the key markets of Moscow and St Petersburg is fierce, due to the size of the cities’ populations and the higher concentration of wealth there.

 This report provides an overview of Russia’s mobile market, covering regulatory developments, the major mobile operators including MegaFon, VEON and Tele2, as well as technologies and mobile data, content and applications, and a variety of updated financial and operational statistics.

 MegaFon providing 1Gb/s data rate on its LTE network;

 MTS launches a Gigabit Class LTE-LAA service, launches Wi-Fi Calling service;

 All four MNOs end domestic on-net roaming charges;

 MegaFon reports data rates of up to 35Gb/s in 5G trials, deploys CA technology to deliver Gigabit LTE-A;

 MegaFon and Rostelecom cooperate to develop 5G networks;

 VEON agrees to sell tower infrastructure to Russian Towers;

 Ministry of Communications removes restrictions on IMS, allowing for national VoLTE services;